On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Construction of line bundles

 \begin{proof} By definition,

 Consider the isomorphism $\iota\,:\, U\uo^-\longto U, u\uo^-\mapsto u$.
 Then,

-since $X^P_v$ is $U$-stable.
-Here (as earlier) $X^{w_1}_v(P) :=X_P^{w_1}\cap X^P_v$.
+since $X^P_{\bar{v}}$~is $U$\yh-stable.
+Here (as earlier) $X^{\bar{w}_1}_{\bar{v}}(P) :=X_P^{\bar{w}_1}\cap X^P_{\bar{v}}$.
 Thus,

-As earlier, consider the group homomorphism $\theta\,:\,U\longto\Aut(X^P_v)$ given by the action, and denote by $U_v$ its image (which is a finite dimensional unipotent group).
-Recall that

-Note that the torus $T$ acts by conjugation on $U_v$ and that $\hat E$ is $T$-stable.
-Being a finite dimensional unipotent group, $U_v$ is isomorphic as a variety to an affine space.
-In particular, there exists $\hat f\in\CC[U_v]$, unique up to scalar multiplication, such that $\div(\hat f)=\hat E$ (since $\hat{E}$ is an irreducible divisor by Lemma \ref{lemma6}).
-Moreover, since $\hat E$ is $T$-stable, $\hat f$ is an eigenvector of $T$; denote by $\chi$ the corresponding character.
-We extend $\chi$ uniquely to a character of $B$.
+As earlier, consider the group homomorphism $\theta\,:\,U\longto\Aut(X^P_{\bar{v}})$ given by the action, and denote by~$U_{\bar{v}}$ its image (which is a finite-dimensional unipotent group).
+Recall (cf. (19)) that~ Note that the torus~$T$ acts by conjugation on~$U_{\bar{v}}$ and that~$\hat E$~is $T$\yh-stable.
+Being a finite-dimensional unipotent group, $U_{\bar{v}}$~is isomorphic as a variety to an affine space.
+In particular, there exists $\hat f\in\CC[U_{\bar{v}}]$, unique up to scalar multiplication, such that~$\div(\hat f)=\hat E$ (since $\hat{E}$~is an irreducible divisor by Lemma~\ref{lemma6}).
+Moreover, since $\hat E$~is $T$\yh-stable, $\hat f$~is an eigenvector of~$T$; denote by~$\chi$ the corresponding character.
+We extend $\chi$ uniquely to a character of~$B$.

-Set $\tilde E=\tilde{\pi}\inv(E)$ and $\tilde \Omega :=\tilde{\pi}\inv(\Omega)$, where $\tilde{\pi}: \tilde{\mathcal{X}}:=G/B^-\times G/B^-\times G\to \mathcal{X}$ is the projection.
-Then, $\tilde \Omega$ and $\tilde E$ are stable by the following action of $G\times B$:
+Set~$\tilde E=\tilde{\pi}\inv(E)$ and $\tilde \Omega :=\tilde{\pi}\inv(\Omega)$, where $\tilde{\pi}: \tilde{\mathcal{X}}:=G/B^-\times G/B^-\times G\to \mathcal{X}$~is the projection.
+Then, $\tilde \Omega$ and $\tilde E$ are stable by the following action of~$G\times B$: